-6.6 In overall terms, the Proposed Development would not have any greater impact upon the openness of the Green Belt in terms of its height, size and scale over and above the existing dwelling and outbuildings to be demolished.
+6.7 In overall terms, the Proposed Development would not have any greater impact upon the openness of the Green Belt in terms of its height, size and scale over and above the existing dwelling and outbuildings to be demolished or having regard to the 2024 Approved Scheme.

-6.7 Having regard to the considerations set out in Policy DME1 4 (Development in the Green Belt or on Metropolitan Open Land), the proposed dwelling is no higher than the existing dwelling and there would be a -20m reduction in floor area.
+6.8 Having regard to the considerations set out in Policy DME1 4 (Development in the Green Belt or on Metropolitan Open Land), the proposed dwelling is no higher than the existing dwelling and there would be a -11m reduction in floor area.
 There would be a reduction in the proportion of the site that is already developed, with a corresponding increase in openness and spaciousness.
-There would be a -10m reduction in built footprint.
+There would be a -17m reduction in built footprint.
 The proposal consolidates built form within the site with a reduction in the spread of built development across the site and more greenery.

-The dwelling is of a different design to the existing dwelling but retains a 1930s style and its replacement is desirable.
+6.9 The dwelling is of a different design to the existing dwelling but retains a 1930s style and its replacement is desirable.
 The relationship of the proposed dwelling to the only near neighbour is retained.
 The removal of the front boundary wall and replacement with a new native hedgerow, set behind a grass verge, will greatly enhance the character and appearance of the site, particularly when viewed from Swakeleys Road, and in turn enhance the visual amenity of the Green Belt.

-6.8 Accordingly, the Proposed Development is not materially larger than that to be replaced and it would have no greater impact on the openness of the Green Belt than the existing development.
-The proposal therefore accords with the guidance in paragraph 154 of the NPPF which sets out specific exceptions for built development in the Green Belt as being for the replacement of existing buildings or the partial or complete redevelopment of previously developed land, whether redundant or in continuing use (excluding temporary buildings), which would not have a greater impact on the openness of the Green Belt than the existing development.
-The proposal accords with both exceptions and therefore accords with the advice in the NPPF.
+6.10 Accordingly, the Proposed Development is not materially larger than that to be replaced and it would have no greater impact on the openness of the Green Belt than the existing development.
+The proposal therefore accords with the guidance in paragraph 154 of the NPPF which sets out specific exceptions for built development in the Green Belt.
+The proposal accords with both exceptions (d) and (g) and therefore accords with the advice in the NPPF.

-6.9 For these same reasons, the proposal accords with the objectives of Policy G2 (London's Green Belt) of the London Plan (2021) which states that the Green Belt should be protected from inappropriate development, Policy EM2 (Green Belt, Metropolitan Open Land and Green Chains) of the Hillingdon Local Plan Part 1 (2012) which requires proposals to be assessed against national and London Plan policies, and Policy DMEI 4 (Development in the Green Belt or on Metropolitan Open Land) of the Hillingdon Local Plan Part 2 (2020) which is permissive of the redevelopment of sites in the Green Belt where the proposal would not have a greater impact on the openness of the Green Belt and the purposes of including land within it, than the existing development.
+6.11 For these same reasons, the proposal accords with the objectives of Policy G2 (London's Green Belt) of the London Plan (2021) which states that the Green Belt should be protected from inappropriate development, Policy EM2 (Green Belt, Metropolitan Open Land and Green Chains) of the Hillingdon Local Plan Part 1 (2012) which requires proposals to be assessed against national and London Plan policies, and Policy DME1 4 (Development in the Green Belt or on Metropolitan Open Land) of the Hillingdon Local Plan Part 2 (2020) which is permissive of the redevelopment of sites in the Green Belt where the proposal would not have a greater impact on the openness of the Green Belt and the purposes of including land within it, than the existing development.

-6.10 The Application Site is large containing a large, detached, two-storey dwelling with outbuildings and a swimming pool and as such there is scope for it to accommodate a new development that is more unique, and in my opinion of much higher architectural quality.
+6.12 The Application Site is large containing a large, detached, two-storey dwelling with outbuildings and a swimming pool and as such there is scope for it to accommodate a new development that is more unique, and in my opinion of much higher architectural quality.